Madatt/msid4/readme.md

 | Bag | 99.1% |
 | Ankle boot | 96.8% |

-It is no surprise that Pullover, Shirt and T-Shirt were the most difficult categories for our model.
+It is no surprise that Pullover, Shirt and T-Shirt were the categories that our model had the most troubles with.
 These three types of clothing can look nearly identical on 28x28 image and even humans find it quite difficult to differentiate between them.